iSCInc/pandora/DESIGN.md

    developed in Pandora may become libraries.
 For example, HTTP clients for MediaWiki and Nirvana will probably be split out as libraries.
 Similarly, abstractions for building services using dropwizard may also be split out.
- * Why don’t aren’t we doing this in the MediaWiki stack?
+ * Why aren’t we doing this in the MediaWiki stack?
    Other frameworks and languages have better [tooling](https://github.com/Netflix/Hystrix) for [creating APIs](http://dropwizard.io/) and distributed systems and we are reluctant to